Chase-520/Kenzo-tutoring/README.md

-This is python learning notes for Kenzo >.<
+This are python learning notes for Kenzo >.<